Please review the attachment to this article for a WorkFlow process for Contour Cutting.

 TITAN 3 CONTOUR CUTTING TUTORIAL W/ VINYLMASTER

-- Load a blank piece of paper and the pen the cutter.
+- Load a blank piece of paper and the pen tool into the cutter.

 - Hit offline/pause on your cutter to put it into “pause” mode